 You can either enter the values in the boxes or use the slider to input the values for all the parameters.
 Once you have entered the values, the calculator will automatically calculate the EMI amount for you.

 We all love our new cars and often take loans to buy them.
-Car loan is a peculiar kind of a loan where you have to make two major decisions: first, which car to buy, and second, which car loan to opt for.
+A car loan is a peculiar kind of a loan where you have to make two major decisions: first, which car to buy, and second, which car loan to opt for.
 Many of us spend a lot of time in deciding on a car model and subsequently negotiating with the dealers on the price and deals.
-However, what we miss out is getting into the details of the car loan that we will take from the lender for buying the car.
+However, what we miss out is getting into the details of the car loan that we are about to take from the lender for buying the car.
 We end up taking auto loans that cost us a lot more than they should, and the loan eats into the money saved by negotiating hard for a good deal on the car.
 While the logical action is to negotiate for both, we end up doing it only for the car as it is tangible and we can see it in front of us; we tend to ignore the loan.

 Therefore, use the mymoneykarma.com car loan calculator to evaluate auto loan options before you finalize the one that is the best for you.